thu-spmi/damd-multiwoz/README.md

 # DAMD-MultiWOZ
 This is the code and data for AAAI 2020 paper "Improving Task-Oriented Dialog Systems by Considering Multiple AppropriateResponses with Different Dialog Policies".
+The paper link will be available soon.

 ## Requirements